Continuum limits for discrete Dirac operators on 2D square lattices: Introduction

 In the literature, there have been few papers studying spectral properties of discrete Dirac operators on 2D or 3D lattices, while there have been many working on 1D lattices, see for example the recent works \cite{A}, \cite{BMT}, \cite{CIKS}, \cite{CY}, \cite{KMRS}, \cite{K}, \cite{KT}, \cite{PC}, \cite{RS}, \cite{S1}, \cite{S2}.
 We mention in passing that the discrete Dirac operator on a 1D lattice, when written in matrix form, is a tri-diagonal matrix and indeed unitarily equivalent to a discrete Schr\"odinger-type operator; for example, with the unitary operator $U : \ell^2(\mathbb Z_h) \rightarrow \ell^2(\mathbb Z_h)^2$ given as $(U f)(nh) = (-1)^n $,

 where $q(nh) = (-1)^n m/h - 2/h^2$.

-To our knowledge, the only paper working in dimension 2 or 3 is \cite{POC}, where dynamical localization for random Dirac operators on $d$-dimensional lattices with $d \in \{ 1, \, 2, \, 3 \}$ was discussed.
-The lack of works on the continuum limit of discrete Dirac operators in the literature, as far as we know, is hardly surprising in view of the fact that research on the continuum limit of discrete analogs of quantum Hamiltonians began rather recently; see \cite{NT} and \cite{IJ}.
+To our knowledge, the only papers working on discrete Dirac operators in dimensions 2 and 3 are \cite{CGJ} and \cite{POC}.
+The lack of works on the continuum limit of discrete analogs of quantum Hamiltonians, as far as we know, is hardly surprising in view of the fact that research on this topic began rather recently; see \cite{CGJ}, \cite{IJ} and \cite{NT}.

-It is worth mentioning that a nice embedding of $\ell^2(\Zhd)$ into $L^2(\Rd)$ was introduced in \cite{NT}, where the embedded discrete Schr\"odinger operators, in contrast to the present paper, were proved to converge to the continuum Schr\"odinger operator in the norm resolvent sense as the mesh size $h$ tends to $0$.
-(However, the expression \lq\lq norm resolvent sense\rq\rq \ here is a slight abuse of terminology because the Hilbert space for the discrete operators in \cite{NT} is different from that for the continuum operators; see \cite[p.284]{RS-I} for the definition of the convergence the norm resolvent sense.)
-What allows the work \cite{NT} to derive the convergence in the norm resolvent sense is the identification operator used for the embedding of $\ell^2(\Zhd)$.

-In \cite{IJ} a natural embedding of $\ell^2(\Zhd)$ into ${\mathcal S}^{\prime}(\Rd)$, the space of tempered distributions, was introduced and continuum limits of lattice Schr\"odinger operators for various models were investigated.
+Finally, we would like to mention yet another idea of natural embedding.
+Indeed, we find the embedding in \cite{IJ} is natural in the sense that it assigs to each element in $\ell^2(\Zhd)$ a discrete object in ${\mathcal S}^{\prime}(\Rd)$ and discrete Fourier transform is naturally associated.
+With this embedding operator, continuum limits of lattice Schr\"odinger operators for various models were investigated in \cite{IJ}.
 In particular, lattice Laplacians satisfying suitable assumptions were shown to converge to the 2D Dirac operators (\ref{eq:dirac2}) with $m=0$ and $V=0$.
 Specifically for the hexagonal (graphene) lattice, see also \cite{FW}.

 The present paper is organised as follows.
 Section 2 illustrates the idea of embedding $\ell^2(\Zhd)$ into $L^2(\Rd)$ and shows how the finite difference operators in the embedded space can naturally be defined.
 It also describes how the discrete Fourier transform can be extended as an operator in $L^2(\Rd)$.
 In section 3, convergence of discrete Fourier transform in $L^2(\Rd)$ is discussed.
 Resolvent convergence of the discrete Dirac operator without potential is discussed in section 4, based on the results obtained in the previous sections.
 Strong resolvent convergence of the discrete Dirac operators with potentials is discussed in section 5.